 The notations used in course descriptions listed under the various departments are as follows:

 - Courses offered for varying units are so indicated, e.g., (2‑4 units).

 - A notation such as (Formerly 4500) within a course description indicates the course was previously numbered 4500 and credit for both courses is not allowed.

 - To assist in planning an academic program, many courses in this catalog are marked to indicate when they will be offered, e.g., fall, spring, or summer.
-It is possible courses without those designations will not be offered during 2015-2016.
 Check the Schedule of Classes.